tombenner/nui/README.md

 1. File > New > File...
 1. Cocoa Touch > Objective-C class > Next
 1. Set `Class` to `MyButton` and `Subclass of` to `NUIButton` > Next > Create
-1. In MyButton.m, add the following in the @implementation
+1. Add the following in MyButton.m:

     - (void)initNUI {
         [super initNUI];